SudoAslan/wohnung-checker/README.md

-# Wohnung Checker  Automated Monitoring Workflow
+# Wohnung Checker – Automated Monitoring Workflow

-An automated end-to-end workflow that monitors a real estate website for new apartment listings based on predefined criteria such as location and number of rooms and sends real-time notifications via Telegram.
+An automated end-to-end workflow that monitors a real estate website for new apartment listings based on predefined criteria such as location and number of rooms, and sends real-time notifications via Telegram.

+---

 ## Why this project?